southern california | inland empire

 Why Target Public Schools?

 Excellent public education strengthens our community.
-Over 80 percent of students in the U.S. attend public schools.4 Together, we can protect our students and our schools, but we need your help.
+Recent data shows that over 80 percent of students in the U.S. attend public schools.4 In Riverside County, California, this number is even higher, with over 90% of K-12 students attending public schools.5 Together, we can protect our students and our schools, but we need your help.
 Here’s what you need to know.

 Who’s Behind It